IanTeda/old.hugo.ianteda.com/content/blog/2016-08-26-the-api-design-guide.md

 ---
 title: The API Design Guide
 type: blog
-description: One piece of software talking to another piece of software
+description: One piece of software talking to another piece of software.
+excerpt: An API is an Application Programming Interface.
+An interface for one piece of software to talk to another[^concepts] and data to be shared.
+It is a set of endpoints for serving up data.
 date: 2016-08-26
 categories: ["programming"]
 cover: cover-old-typewriter